|

 Starr

-Tim was born in Danbury, Connecticut to Stephen and Elaine Starr.
+Tim was born in Connecticut

 senior year in high school that Tim wrote his first book, a novel